AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :command:`add_no_commit`

-  Likewise, but don't comment any added files or directories.
+  Likewise, but do not comment any added files or directories.

   * $1  = log
   * $2- = list of files or dirs